till-s/mecatica-usb/README.md

     # modprobe i2c-dev
     # ssm2603 -U

 At this point you should be able to play audio from the host.
+Sometimes I have to run `ssm2603 -U` twice or I hear scrambled audio.
+Probably I got some delay timng in that program wrong.

 I had actually modified my ZYBO board in the past and loaded the optional
 crystal: